ConceptaNjolima/MyTNTResources/Week 3/[ENG3.3]Component libraries.md

 ## Time required and pace

-Total time: 1.25 hours

 * 60 minutes - pre-session: background learning, research, and investigations
 	* 15 minutes - Installing/Using Fluent UI
 	* 15 minutes - Examine demo code
 	* 30 minutes - Reflect on demo code, read the docs
-* 75 minutes (1:15) - Session:
+* 60 minutes - Session:
-	* 15 minutes – answer review questions in your table group
+	* 10 minutes – answer review questions in your table group
 	* 5 minutes – what are component libraries
 	* 15 minutes – using components inside your components
 	* 15 minutes - how to read documentation
 	* 15 minutes - Reacting to user input on the components
-* 30 minutes - post-session: what to continue working on, how it ties into the next sessions or projects
+* 60 minutes - post-session: what to continue working on, how it ties into the next sessions or projects
-	* 15 minutes - Styling the FluentUI components with the Theme Designer
+	* 10 minutes - Styling the FluentUI components with the Theme Designer
-	* 15 minutes - Styling Your Page with CSS
+	* 10 minutes - Styling Your Page with CSS
 	* 30 minutes - practice building a new React component using Fluent UI components
-	* 15 minutes - Reflect, incorporate, plan
+	* 10 minutes - Reflect, incorporate, plan

 ## Session (The lesson)